Student Recruitment – Time to review our publicity?

 Publicity Examples: the following techniques have been used successfully:

-- Poster distribution with tear off contact slips attached around university buildings, local cafes / book shops / shops (mainly in and around the student area of town, and local bus and train stations).
+- Poster distribution with tear off contact slips attached around university buildings, local cafes / book shops / shops (in & around the student area of town)

 - Supporting your home Young Ringers band – encourage them to continue at university!

 - Advertising at the local cathedral/church or with your University Chaplains